-Inspired in part by Cyborgology’s Autobiography through Devices series
+This post is inspired in part by Cyborgology’s Autobiography through Devices series:

 I grew up surrounded by music.
 Dancing wildly in the living room to REM’s Don’t Go Back to Rockville and Rusted Root’s Ecstasy with my siblings as we were toddlers remain fond childhood memories of mine.
 As I grew older I kept listening to my parents’ music, including an entrenched eighties phase, and as I left Junior High, I owned a Train tape, a Cat Stevens Classics CD, and Motion City Soundtrack’s first album, I Am The Movie, among others.
 I shied away from the popular music of my peers in Junior High, and avoided Alkaline Trio, System of a Down, and Blink 182 (this was a mistake, I might add).

 Instead I turned to the local college radio station WONC 89.1 for guidance.
 I’d spent many nights unable to fall asleep without listening to music, and with an alarm clock radio, I was listening to the station literally night and day.
 I acquired a radio walkman, complete with belt clip (nearly identical to this one), and wore it out through numerous pairs of behind-the-head headphones like these and later, countless sets of earbuds; until the belt clip came off and I taped it back on.
 The walkman and the radio DJs were my only companions as I would go for long walks around my neighborhood, always with a pen and always forgetting paper, and return with inked song titles scrawled across my hands and arms.